0xajd/tiktok-xlog-encrypt-decrypt/README.md

-# XLog Encode-Decode/Encrypt-Decrypt
+# XLog Encode/Decode in PHP and NodeJS

-TikTok xLog encode/decode availble in standalone NodeJS version with no ADB, JNI,Frida dependency
+TikTok xLog (v02) encode/decode availble in PHP & NodeJS with no ADB, JNI,Frida dependency

 xLog requests are important if you want to make the device registered more available to do automated login/post login actions like follow, hearts, comments, share.